FreedomBen/breakout71/Readme.md

 ## Next release

+- option to display gained combo as onscreen text
 - publish an apk to itch.io with every build
 - Strict sample size : count hits, not destroyed bricks
 - passive_income : lastPuckMove was not cleared between levels